opencv/opencv_zoo/models/optical_flow_estimation_raft/README.md

 # RAFT
 This model is originally created by Zachary Teed and Jia Deng of Princeton University.
-The source code for the model is at [Raft](https://github.com/princeton-vl/RAFT), and the original research paper is at [Raft](https://arxiv.org/abs/2003.12039).
+The source code for the model is at [their repository](https://github.com/princeton-vl/RAFT), and the original research paper is published on [Arxiv](https://arxiv.org/abs/2003.12039).
 The model was converted to ONNX by [PINTO0309](https://github.com/PINTO0309) in his [model zoo](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/252_RAFT).
 The ONNX model has several variations depending on the training dataset and input dimesnions.
-The model used is trained on KITTI dataset with input size of 240 $\times$ 320.
+The model used in this demo is trained on Sintel dataset with input size of 360 $\times$ 480.

 ## Demo